tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 familiarity with basic socket concepts like binding, socket options, and common system error codes.

+Througout this document, "Apple" refers to both MacOS and iOS.

 # Receiving ECN codepoints

 Network devices can change the ECN codepoint in the IP header.
 Since this